 Once your kids pass grade 5 and by the time they will be in class 8, they will already be in an internship.
 Vocational training and coding will be introduced to kids from class 6 and the main focus of the training will be teaching local crafts and trade.

 Students during this time will be encouraged to do internships under experts on local crafts.
-This is quite a welcome change over rote learning; children will be learning through real-life experiences and understand practical application instead of book learning.
+This is quite a welcome change over rote learning; children will be learning through real-life experiences and understand practical applications instead of book learning.

 4. If Your Kid’s In The Age Bracket Of 13-17 Years

-The earlier Secondary school which just consisted of class 11 and 12 will now be from standard 9th to 12th.
+The earlier Secondary school which just consisted of classes 11 and 12 will now be from standard 9th to 12th.
 This fourth tier will have no distinction among Science, Humanities, Vocational subjects, or any extra-curricular activities.
 The NCERT will develop a reduced curriculum for school education, which will just focus on the basic and important concepts.
 Special attention will also be given to gifted kids.
 Moreover, students will be encouraged to choose subjects based on interest and not be confined to previous traditional streams like Arts, Science or Commerce.
-Simply put, a child can studying an Arts subject will also be allowed to take a Commerce subject.
+Simply put, a child who can study an Arts subject will also be allowed to take a Commerce subject.
 So your child could take Mathematics and English Literature, Physics and Accounts, or even Sociology and Economics.

 A national assessment centre called Parakh will be set up by the government to make standards for State boards.